dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

-## UPDATES: part 22: Watchdog adaptive mechanisms to improve execution time: 16, 32, 64, 128, 256, 512 hyper-scaling process benchmark testing.
+## UPDATES: part 22: WATCHDOG_TIMEOUT adaptive mechanisms in hyper-scaling process benchmark testing.

-### Introduction:
+### Introduction on AWS API contention during the control plane node setup:

-The static WATCHDOG_TIMEOUT of 90 seconds is quite useful with high number of concurrent processes, because as the number of EC2 instances scale (assume for simplicity 1 thread per process case; but this supports full multi-threading) the probability of API contention on the requests increases.
-For 512 concurrent processes there can be over 10 retry requests.
+The static WATCHDOG_TIMEOUT of 90 seconds is quite useful with high number of concurrent processes, because as the number of EC2 instances scale (assume for simplicity 1 thread per process case; but this supports full multi-threading) the probability of API contention during EC2 node setup phase (in tomcat_install function) greatly increases.
+For 512 concurrent processes there can be over 10 retry requests when AWS has to apply the security group rules to all of the nodes.
 In the gitlab console logs these show up as RequestLimitExceeded counts with the current retry attempt number listed as well.

 For example: